KennyLowe/AzureStack-Labs/Validate Templates/README.md

     -Verbose
     ```

-4. Open the HTML report from [C:\AzureStack-Tools-master\TemplateValidator\TemplateValidationReport.html](file:///C:/AzureStack-Tools-master/TemplateValidator/TemplateValidationReport.html).
+4. Open the HTML report from *C:\AzureStack-Tools-master\TemplateValidator\TemplateValidationReport.html*.

     ![screenshot of output](./images/image1.png)

+## For more information
+Be sure to check out the official documentation on [Template Validator](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-validate-templates).

 ## Summary
 You have used the template validator to identify templates which may not be portable to Azure Stack.

 - [x] 1.
 [ARM Overview](/ARM%20Overview/README.md)
 - [x] 2.
 [Configure Tools](/Configure%20Tools/README.md)